-sing DIR scans to identify cortical GM lesions, Calabrese and colleagues followed up a mixed cohort of people with MS over years [5].[10] , the average rate of new cortical lesions was ~0.6 per person per year in [5]n both RRMS (n=157) and SPMS (n=31), and the rate of new WM lesions was ~0.8 and ~0.3 per person per year in RRMS and SPMS groups respectively.
-[10][9]
+In a previous study using DIR scans to identify and count cortical GM lesions, Calabrese and colleagues followed up a mixed cohort of people with MS over 6 years [5].When assessed at 3 years[10] , the average rate of new cortical lesions was ~0.6 per person per year in RRMS (n=76) and ~0.7 in SPMS (n=31).
+At 5 years [5], the new cortical GM lesion accrual was 0.6 per person per year in both RRMS (n=157) and SPMS (n=31), and the rate of new WM lesions was ~0.8 and ~0.3 per person per year in RRMS and SPMS groups respectively.
+At 6 years [10], in RRMS the mean rate of cortical lesion accrual was 0.9 per person per year (n=95), but SPMS figures were note reported.
+Roosendaal and colleagues also assessed cortical GM lesion formation in 13 people with RRMS (=9) and SPMS (n=4) over 3 years, but did not report on lesion accrual in these groups separately [9].

 In the present study, new cortical GM lesions formed at a rate of ~0.8 in RRMS and ~1.6 per person per year in SPMS, and WM lesions at a rate of ~0.7 and ~0.2 per person per year respectively.
 With the exception of new cortical GM lesion accrual in SPMS, our results are very similar to those of Calabrese et al. With regard to the rate of cortical GM lesion accumulation in SPMS, the discrepancy in results between studies may be due to chance alone.
 However, the SPMS group included in the present work also had a much longer mean disease duration (25.4 years compared with 11.6 years) and greater disability as measured by EDSS scores (median 6.5 compared with 4.5) than the previous study [5], and so these two studies may actually be looking different phases of progressive MS and it is possible that with longer disease duration there is an increase in formation of new IC lesions in SPMS.
 It is also possible that the difference reflects the use of different MRI sequences to detect cortical lesions in the studies (PSIR in ours and DIR in Calabrese et al.)

 When we tracked individual lesions we found that LC lesions did not occur de novo, but instead arose from previously seen IC lesions, and the rate of conversion from IC to LC lesions was matched by the rate of new IC lesion formation.
 As such, the apparently static total IC lesion counts (Table 2) gives a false impression of stability, when actually new IC lesions did occur (more so in SPMS), and other IC lesions extended into WM so increasing LC counts.
 This has important implications when assessing treatment effects, as counting either total IC or JC lesions alone may overlook substantial increases in the number of LC lesions and significantly underestimate the rate of new IC lesion formation.

+The total number of cortical GM lesions was significantly greater in the SPMS compared with RRMS group at follow-up.
+However, when we subdivided cortical GM lesions into IC and LC, while both lesion types were more numerous in SPMS compared with RRMS, and the difference was about twice as great for LC compared with IC lesions (Table 2), the differences did not reach statistical significance.
+We think that this relates to the size and heterogeneity of the cohorts, which while large enough to demonstrate a difference in total cortical GM lesion counts were too small to distinguish subtypes of cortical GM lesions.